Collective Mining Reports High Recovery Rates for Gold at Apollo Averaging 94.3% From New Variability Metallurgical Test Work

 85.2 %

-- Results confirm a significant improvement of the overall gold and silver recoveries to 89.4% and 85.2% respectively when compared to previous recoveries of 84.3% Au and 82.7% Ag (see press release dated April 11, 2024).
-These results demonstrate significant improvements in metal recovery of approximately 5% for gold and 3% for silver while maintaining copper recovery at 94% in the copper rich material to be treated through a flotation circuit.
+- Results confirm a significant improvement of the overall gold and silver recoveries to 89.4% and 85.2% respectively when compared to previous best recoveries of 79.4% Au and 83.6% Ag (see press release dated April 11, 2024).
+These results demonstrate significant improvements in metal recovery of approximately 10% for gold and 2% for silver while maintaining copper recovery at 94% in the copper rich material to be treated through a flotation circuit.

 - The results announced in this press release and those previously announced in the cyanidation and flotation press releases complete a comprehensive metallurgical test work program resulting in optimization of recoveries for the gold, silver, copper and tungsten in the Apollo system.
 These studies can now be utilized to outline an initial process design and assist in optimizing conditions for cyanidation and flotation facilities with respect to copper rich and copper poor streams.